DomDienst1995/mcad.library/readme.md

 First of all, you will need to:

 1. [Download](https://github.com/drjferraris/mcad.library/zipball/master) the .zip archive
-2. Extract the archive to somehwere convenient on your hard drive
+2. Extract the archive to somewhere convenient on your hard drive
 3. Copy the javascript files from the MCAD library's `src` folder to somewhere in your app's folder

 Below is an example of a fairly typical web/Cordova app folder structure: